-Cartagena’s walled city is the picturesque Cartagena you have in your mind, cobblestone streets and colorful colonial buildings.
+Cartagena’s walled city is the picturesque Cartagena you have in your mind, with cobblestone streets, and colorful colonial buildings.
 Whereas Gestamani is the hip and colorful neighborhood just outside the city walls.
 It’s much more local, home to quaint shops and restaurants and loads of street art.

-- Rosario Islands: Located an hour boats ride away are the Rosario Islands, Isle Grande being the largest and most popular.
+- Rosario Islands: Located an hour’s boats ride away are the Rosario Islands, Isle Grande being the largest and most popular.
 Spend your day swimming in Caribbean waters and relaxing on the beach.

 - Playa Blanca & Isa Baru: Catch a ride overland to Playa Blanca one of the nicest beach close to Cartagena, located on Isa Baru.

-- El Totumo Mud Volcano: If you are looking for a earthy spa day, El Totumo is for you.
-Enjoy a all natural mud bath in a volcano!
+- El Totumo Mud Volcano: If you are looking for an earthy spa day, El Totumo is for you.
+Enjoy a all-natural mud bath in a volcano!

 Day 14: Fly Out of Cartagena